inno-devops-labs/S25-core-course-labs/app_nodejs/README.md

    nodemon app.js
    ```
 ---

+### API endpoints

+   - `GET /`: Returns the current time in Moscow
+   - `GET /metrics`: Returns Prometheus metrics
+   - `GET /visits`: Returns the number of times the time endpoint has been accessed

 ## Testing

 To test the application, simply visit the homepage (`http://localhost:3000`) and verify that the current time in Moscow is displayed correctly.